TacticalMetaphysics/LiSE/README.md

 # Why should I use LiSE for this purpose?

-Most game engines--the ones that are called "game engines" anyhow--provide graphics, networking, file system access, scripting, and perhaps physics, since most games need these things.
+Most programs billed as "game engines" provide graphics, networking, file system access, scripting, and perhaps physics, since most games need these things.
 For the actual game logic, they tend to provide little more than a scripting interface.

 There are exceptions.
 RPG Maker provides a battle framework, inventory management, and other things that designers of Japanese-style computer